sanjaybh/aircode_api_shopping/docs/en/src/guide/files/delete.md

+---
+title: Delete Files | AirCode Docs
+description: Delete one or more files from the cloud via `await aircode.files.delete(file | arrayOfFile)`, and it will also refresh the CDN to remove related data.
+---

 # Delete Files {#intro}

 Delete one or more files from the cloud via `await aircode.files.delete(file | arrayOfFile)`, and it will also refresh the CDN to remove related data.